 - "plugin-catalog.yaml"

-1. Next let’s take a detailed look at the base bundle jenkins.yaml (also available on GitHub here ):
+base bundle jenkins.yaml (also available on GitHub here ):jenkins:

 authorizationStrategy: "cloudBeesRoleBasedAccessControl"